PatBlend/Patblend_Add-on/README.md

 <b>Coder-Decoder:</b>
 If you need to send a secret message, you can code it with the PatBlend Coder-Decoder.
 People without this Add-on will be baffled!
 This add-on supports three codecs and a custom codec at the time of this writing, but more are going to be added soon.

+<b>PatBlend Library</b>
+This connects you to the online PatBlend Library.
+Premium assets from PatBlend can only be accessed through this add-on.

 <br>
 <br>
 <a href = "https://forms.gle/rGULhrpfpCta7CWj9">Report a Bug</a>